Scarab (artifact): Commemorative

+Royal name

 Scarabs are often found inscribed with the names of pharaohs and more rarely with the names of their queens and other members of the royal family.
-Generally, there is a correlation between how long a king or queen ruled and how many Scarabs have been found bearing one or more of their names.
-Famously, a golden Scarab of Nefertiti was discovered in the Uluburun ship wreck.

-Most Scarabs bearing a royal name can reasonably be dated to the period in which the person named lived.
+Generally, there is a correlation between how long a king or queen ruled and how many scarabs have been found bearing one or more of their names.
+Famously, a golden scarab of Nefertiti was discovered in the Uluburun ship wreck.
+Most scarabs bearing a royal name can reasonably be dated to the period in which the person named lived.
 However, there are a number of important exceptions.
 Scarabs have been found bearing the names of pharaohs of the Old Kingdom (particularly of well-known kings such as Khufu, Khafre and Unas).
 It is now believed these were produced in later periods, most probably during the Twenty-fifth Dynasty or Twenty-sixth Dynasty, when there was considerable interest in and imitation of the works of well-established kings of the past.

-Scarabs have also been found in vast numbers bearing the throne name of the New Kingdom King Thuthmosis III (1504–1450 BCE) Men Kheper Re.
-Many of these Scarabs date from the long and successful reign of this warrior pharaoh or shortly thereafter, but the majority do not.
+Scarabs have also been found in vast numbers bearing the throne name of the New Kingdom King Thutmose III (1504–1450 BC) Men Kheper Re.
+Many of these scarabs date from the long and successful reign of this warrior pharaoh or shortly thereafter, but the majority do not.
 Like all pharaohs, Thuthmosis was regarded as a god after his death.
 Unlike most pharaohs, his cult, centered on his mortuary temple, seems to have continued for years, if not centuries.
-As a result, many Scarabs bearing the inscription Men Kheper Re are likely to commemorate Thuthmosis III but may have been produced hundreds of years later.
-Later pharaohs adopted the same throne name (including Piye of the Twenty-fifth Dynasty, 747–716 BCE) leading to some confusion.
-The hieroglyphs making Men Kheper Re seem to have become regarded as a protective charm in themselves and were inscribed on Scarabs without any specific reference to Thuthmosis III.
+As a result, many scarabs bearing the inscription Men Kheper Re are likely to commemorate Thuthmosis III but may have been produced hundreds of years later.
+Later pharaohs adopted the same throne name (including Piye of the Twenty-fifth Dynasty, 747–716 BC) leading to some confusion.
+The hieroglyphs making Men Kheper Re seem to have become regarded as a protective charm in themselves and were inscribed on scarabs without any specific reference to Thuthmosis III.
 It can be doubted that in many cases the carver understood the meaning of the inscription but reproduced it blindly.
-On a lesser scale the same may be true of the throne name of Rameses II (1279–1212 BCE) User Maat Re ("the justice of Ra is powerful"), which is commonly found on Scarabs which otherwise do not appear to date from his reign.

-The birth names of pharaohs were also popular names among private individuals and so, for example, a Scarab simply bearing the name "Amenhotep" need not be associated with any particular king who also bore that name.
+On a lesser scale the same may be true of the throne name of Rameses II (1279–1212 BC) User Maat Re ("the justice of Ra is powerful"), which is commonly found on scarabs which otherwise do not appear to date from his reign.
+The birth names of pharaohs were also popular names among private individuals and so, for example, a scarab simply bearing the name "Amenhotep" need not be associated with any particular king who also bore that name.